DannyNemer/dantil/README.md

 Pretty-prints the provided values and objects in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
 <br>
 <br>
-Prints objects on separate lines if multi-lined when formatted, else concatenates values and objects to print on the same line.
+Prints instances of `Object` on separate lines.
+Concatenates and prints all other successive values on the same line.
 <br>
 <br>
-If the first argument is an object with a multi-line string representation when formatted, aligns all remaining values and objects.
-Otherwise, and most often, equally indents each line after the first line, if any.
+If the first argument is an instance of `Object`, left-aligns all remaining lines.
+Otherwise, equally indents each line after the first line, if any.
 If the first argument has leading whitespace, prepends all remaining arguments with the same whitespace excluding line breaks.

 #### Arguments
 1. `values` *(...&#42;)*: The values and objects to print.